XpiritBV/ContainerWorkshop-Docs/Lab6-RegistriesClusters.md

 ```
 This process can be automated by a build and release pipeline.
 You will learn how to do that in a later lab.

+**Repeat the procedure for the Leaderboard Web API.

 ## Connecting to your cluster

 At this point you will need to have access to a Docker cluster.
 If you haven't done so already, create an Azure Kubernetes Service cluster in Azure.
 [Module 1](Lab1-GettingStarted.md) describes how you can create one.